 You need to be very specific about setting your goals and objectives.
 More importantly, you need to ensure that each piece of content you’re publishing is built towards meeting those goals.
-You can categorize your goals into long term and short term.
-The long term goals can contribute to your overall mission you wish to achieve and the short term goals can mainly take care of the specific operational goals in your plan.
+You can categorize your goals into long-term and short-term.
+The long-term goals can contribute to the overall mission you wish to achieve and the short-term goals can mainly take care of the specific operational goals in your plan.

 Here are a few tips to spruce up your KPI’s:

 – Lay down your goals as a challenge